LKbrilliant/GPS_Clock/README.md

 # GPS Clock

 ## Description
-The clock automatically synchronizes its time with the GPS time once everyday.
-If needed the time can be synchronized manually by clicking the push button on the side of the clock.
+The clock automatically synchronizes its time with the GPS time once every day.
+If needed, the time can be synchronized manually by clicking the push button on the side of the clock.

 ## Components
 1. 1 × Arduino Uno